Roles & Permissions

 About the explicit-only keys

-Three keys never appear in a role's defaults, so a member only receives them through an explicit grant in the member editor:
+Thirteen keys never appear in a role's defaults, so a member only receives them through an explicit grant — from the member editor, or member role-and-grants on the CLI:

 • tasks:assign_scope is how you let someone delegate within their lane without giving them company-wide assignment power.
 When a member has tasks:assign_scope but not tasks:assign, Paperclip evaluates the grant against the scope attached to it and allows the assignment only if the target falls inside that scope.
 Set the scope in the grant payload (via the member editor's grant, or member role-and-grants on the CLI).